 When you are contemplating how all of the above factors impact upon your individual situation also think about this.
-On the Judgment( 3) form which is used in every single dissolution action in California the following words appear:
+On the Judgment([ref]In California, divorce is done using "shortcut" pleadings forms produced by the Judicial Counsel[/ref]) form which is used in every single dissolution action in California the following words appear:

 So there you have it.
 It is the express public policy of the state of California that everybody supports themselves.